mmuratarat/mmuratarat.github.io/_posts/2019-01-17-implementing-padding-schemes-of-tensorflow-in-python.md

 Here, $\left \lceil \cdot \right \rceil$ is the ceiling function.

-Here is how Tensorflow calculates required total padding applied along the height and width:
+Here is how Tensorflow calculates the required total padding, applied along the height and width:

 if $H_{1} \% S_{h} == 0$: